 State and federal funds are coordinated in order to provide Independent Living Services on a Statewide basis.
-Specifically, \$944,449 is provided in Part B funding for the provision of Independent Living Services along with \$7,146,543in funding from SSA-VR and \$3,646,212 in State General Revenue dollars.
-Funding for Centers for Independent Living is coordinated as well.
-Currently 21 Centers receive \$5,985,616 in Part C funding, 1 Center receives \$11,200 in Part B funding, 10 Centers receive \$1,439,283 in SSA-VR funding, and 5 Centers receive \$1,325,676 in State General Revenue funding.
-In addition to the funds provided for Independent Living Services and base Center for Independent Living funding, the Designated State Entity provides \$4,161,537 in funding for relocation services for individuals with disabilities relocating from nursing homes or institutions into communitybased services.
+Specifically, \$1,129,237 is provided in Part B funding for the provision of Independent Living Services along with \$6,721,109 in funding from SSA-VR and \$330,493 in State General Revenue dollars.
+Funding for the base operations of Centers for Independent Living is coordinated as well.
+Currently 21 Centers receive \$5,985,616 in Part C funding, one Center receives \$11,200 in Part B funding, 10 Centers receive \$1,439,283 in SSA-VR funding, and five Centers receive \$1,325,676 in State General Revenue funding.
 The following represents the base funding sources for each of the 27 Centers for Independent Living in Texas.
 This and additional information is also included in Section 3.1.